HoEmpire/pedestrian_tracking_and_localizaiton/README.md

   - **batch_ratio**: in an image batch from an object, if the number of images assigned with the same id after re-identification, is bigger than the batch_ratio times the total number of images in this batch, we consider this object is the object already in the database.
 Otherwise, we will take it as a new object.
   - **object_img_num**: the maximal number of images stored in the database for one object
   - **weights_path**: the path of the weights of the re-identification net
+  - **query_batch_size**: the batch size in query, larger GPU can process with larger batch size, and the larger batch size leads to higher efficency

 ### 3. Run